 Degree Requirements: The MS(N) Nurse Educator Program requires 38 to 39 semester hours of coursework, depending on whether the thesis or project option is selected.
 New students are admitted for the fall or spring semesters.
 The typical course load is six to nine credit hours per semester (part-time).

-Certificate Requirements: The Post-Graduate Certificate Program requires 19 semester hours of study and can be completed in five semesters.
+Certificate Requirements: The Post-Graduate Certificate Program requires 12 semester hours of study and can be completed in three semesters.
 The number of nurse educator students admitted is based on available faculty and clinical resources.

 In order to be eligible for admission MS(N) Nurse Educator Program, applicants must meet the following criteria: